lrghust/simple-gossip-database-example/README.md

 - Gossip Protocol
 - Multi-Client Support
 - State Machine Replica
-- Easy to launch new replica
+- Launch new replica at any time
+- Crash Tolerant

 ## 1 Usage
 *Details of implementation will be discussed in next part.*